kuroko-lang/kuroko/README.md

 ![logo](.github/kuroko.png)
 # Kuroko - A bytecode-compiled scripting language

-Kuroko is a bytecode-interpreted, dynamic, strongly-typed language with syntax similar to Python.
+Kuroko is a bytecode-compiled, dynamic, interpreted programming language with familiar Python-like syntax and a small, embeddable core

 The bytecode VM / compiler is substantially based on Robert Nystrom's [_Crafting Interpreters_](https://craftinginterpreters.com/).

-At the moment, the intent for this project is to add a proper scripting language to [Bim](https://github.com/klange/bim), to which both configuration scripts and syntax highlighting will be ported.
+This project was originally started to add a proper scripting language to [Bim](https://github.com/klange/bim) to support syntax highlighting and plugins, as well as to give [ToaruOS](https://github.com/klange/toaruos) a general-purpose user language for applications and utilities.

-Kuroko, [as its name should imply](https://toarumajutsunoindex.fandom.com/wiki/Shirai_Kuroko), will also be made available in [ToaruOS](https://github.com/klange/toaruos) as a general-purpose user language, and some utilities may end up being written in it.

 ## Features